Installing the Freshpaint React Native SDK

 }

-at the top level with your environment ID.
-This is normally done in the App.js
+Then to initialize the Freshpaint SDK, you call `freshpaint.init` at the top level with your environment ID.
+This is normally done in the `App.js` file.
+You can get your Freshpaint environment ID from the Freshpaint sources page.

 Freshpaint.init('<your environment id>');